 Ascena Retail Group (formerly Dress Barn, Inc.) has left the farm for greener retail pastures.
-The apparel and accessories retailer operates about 5,000 specialty stores throughout the US, Puerto Rico, and Canada.
-Its 900-plus dressbarn stores court women ages 35 to 55.
-Maurices, with some 770 locations, targets 17-to-34-year-old females in towns with populations between 25,000 and 100,000.
-Its largest chain, Justice, courts "tweens" at about 1,000 stores and online.
-Its Charming Shoppes subsidiary operates the plus-size Lane Bryant and Catherines Plus Sizes apparel chains.
-Ascena Retail Group added Ann Taylor, Lou & Grey, and LOFT stores in 2015 with the $2 billion-plus purchase of upscale retailer ANN.
+The apparel and accessories retailer operates about 4,900 specialty stores throughout the US, Puerto Rico, and Canada.
+Its 800-plus dressbarn stores court women ages 35 to 55.
+Maurices, with some 990-plus locations, targets 17-to-34-year-old females in towns with populations between 25,000 and 100,000.
+Its second-largest chain, Justice and its Charming Shoppes subsidiary, courts "tweens" at about 940 stores and online.
+In 2015, Ascena purchased upscale retailer ANN, which became Ascena's largest segment and added Ann Taylor, Lou & Grey, and LOFT stores.

 Sales and Marketing

-Ascena Retail employs a variety of advertising and marketing strategies across its five retail brands.
+Ascena Retail employs a variety of advertising and marketing strategies across its six retail brands.
 The company engages in customer research, promotional events, window and in-store marketing materials, as well as direct mail, online, and magazine advertising.
-In fiscal 2015 (ended July), the company spent $177 million on advertising and marketing, compared with $160 million the previous year and $170 million in fiscal 2013.
+In fiscal 2016 (ended July), the company spent $271 million on advertising and marketing, compared with $177 million the previous year and $160 million in fiscal 2014.